amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

-# Introduction to Eclipse, and Java
+# Introduction to Java and Eclipse

 ## Learning Goals